bilgesucakir/csharp-bootcamp-project/README.md

 ## Entity Relationships

 - Users can have multiple trips, but a trip can be associated with one user
-- Trips can have multiple Excursions, but an xxcursion can be associated with one trip
+- Trips can have multiple Excursions, but an excursion can be associated with one trip

 ## Database